-As a child John witnessed a televised production of Cavalleria Rusticana, finding it strongly sung and memorably demented.
-He notes that the effects of verismo on a child’s mind have yet to be determined.
-Then as a teen-ager he heard the recording, Getz/Gilberto, (the one with the orange painting by abstract expressionist, Olga Albizu on the cover) featuring American jazz saxophonist, Stan Getz and Brazilian guitarist, Joao Gilberto.
+As a youngster John Hohmann’s first operatic experience was a grainy television broadcast of Cavalleria Rusticana.
+He found it arrestingly sung, memorably demented and notes that the effects of verismo on a child’s mind have yet to be studied.
+Getz/Gilberto, the elegant and atmospheric jazz recording featuring American saxophonist, Stan Getz and Brazilian guitarist, Joao Gilberto reached him as a teen-ager.
 These experiences influence his musical taste to this day.

-Thanks to friends he made while pursing a certificate in arts administration at the Banff Center in Banff, Alberta, John’s initial brush with opera was hearing Dame Joan Sutherland and Tatiana Troyanos in Norma and Martina Arroyo as Turandot at the Canadian Opera Company.
-Then he lost his heart to Dame Gwyneth Jones when she sang the Marschallin and Ariadne in the same week at the Vienna State Opera; John would revive his romance with these Richard Strauss heroines when he organized a graduate course on fin-de-siecle Vienna for New York University.
+Thanks to friends he made while pursing a certificate in arts administration at the Banff Center John heard Dame Joan Sutherland and Tatiana Troyanos in Norma and Martina Arroyo in Turandot at the Canadian Opera Company.
+It was in Vienna during a tremendously formative stay that he was introduced to the dramatic intensity of the aforementioned Dame Gwyneth Jones when she sang Richard Strauss’ Marschallin and Ariadne in the same week at the Vienna State Opera.

 His fascination with these Strauss heroines would provide perspective for a graduate seminar he conducted on the art and music of early twentieth-century Vienna at New York University where he also taught a course on the evolution of corporate art collections.
 At New York’s Fashion Institute of Technology he curated a 50th anniversary exhibition with works by artists including Mary Edna Fraser, Claes Oldenburg and Andy Warhol, while teaching a course in gallery management.